The role of Data Exchange Standards

 For projects where the customer is designing workflows involving multiple vendors, industry-standard data transfers greatly reduce the cost and effort for the customer to make the workflow operational.
 Products that do not support standards could well be dropped from consideration.
 See the result of a recent pilot project for reservoir model sharing involving 5 software vendors, 2 cloud providers and 2 major operators here.

-Standards are developed using the efforts of Special Interest Groups (SIGs) that bring together experts from member organizations (operators, service and technology companies) to develop the specifications for data standards in a collegial manner.
+Standards are developed using the efforts of Work Groups that bring together experts from member organizations (operators, service and technology companies) to develop the specifications for data standards in a collegial manner.
 Being a member of one or more SIGs allows software developers and digital solution company experts to take part in the process, ensuring that new standards incorporate items relevant to company-specific activities or products.

 For more information or to join today